We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Lawn Tractors

-A lawn tractor is the most common type of riding lawn mower.
+A lawn tractor is the most common type of sit-on lawn mower.
 It features the engine in the front, which gives it its tractor shape.
 The operator drives the tractor using a carlike steering wheel.
 Most lawn tractors have hydrostatic transmissions, which allow the driver to make smooth adjustments to speed.
 Lawn tractors have broad mowing decks up to 54 inches wide with dual blades, and this makes them good lawn mowers for larger yards of an acre or more.
 Lawn tractors have a broader turning radius than other mower types, making them difficult to use on smaller yards.
 They also take up a significant amount of space in a garage or storage shed.

 Zero-Turn Mowers